Prairie House

 - Entry porch

-The library is sized to be converted into a bedroom in the future, if need be.
+The library is sized to convert into a bedroom if needed

-We recommend this approach to Clients because it allows for aging in place (or accomodating an older relative).
+We recommend this approach to Clients because it supports aging in place

 Second Floor Plan